tytydraco/yessleep/out/The_Voice.md

 "What the hell?"
 I said, on the verge of tears, absolutely disgusted.

 "Bill, I've been in this business for over ten years - I've known you almost as long - and I've grown to respect you and what you've had to deal with.
-And I know it's unprofessional so forgive me for saying this, but I love you.
-But I've encountered many clients with your condition.
-And, while it isn't outside the realm of possibility that you indeed suffering from some kind of illness, I believe there may be another explanation."
+And I know it's unprofessional so forgive me for saying this, but I love you."
+He swallowed.
+"I've encountered many clients with your condition.
+And, while it isn't outside the realm of possibility that you are indeed suffering from some kind of illness, I believe there may be another explanation."

 "No." I kept repeating the word over and over again.
 "No, no, no." Drowning out the rest of his words, until I finally got up and left.

 I remember being outraged for the rest of the week at the pure bile of this sick, misguided old man who I had once deeply respected and trusted.
 After I explained the experience to my mother, she moved me to another psychiatrist and tried to have Tom struck off.
 Unfortunately, there was no evidence of what he said to me.

 I didn't hear the voice for almost a year after that.
 I began to feel much better - like a normal person.
 I slept much better.
 Days got sunnier.
 The dark got brighter.
 It were as if a weight had been lifted from my shoulders.

 I remember that time so vividly.
 So filled with sunshine and laughter.
 Events flowing like a seamless stream.
 My mother's smile, and her wavy brown hair swaying in the breeze.
 Silly jokes with my best friend, and young love - that's another story altogether.